colloquet/colloquet.github.io/_posts/2014-05-25-how-to-centre-an-image-in-html.md

 ---
 layout: post
-title:  "How to centre an image"
+title:  "How to centre an image in HTML"
 date:   2014-05-25 23:49:00
 categories: tips
 ---